 Essential oils vibrate at a high frequency and have high antioxidant properties.

 Essential oils have been used for 1000s of years to promote good health.
-The oil’s higher frequency will raise the vibratory quality of that individual using it and a person’s health is determined by its frequency levels.
+The oil’s higher frequency will raise the vibratory quality of the individual using it and a person’s health is determined by its frequency levels.

 Using a diffuser allows the essential oil molecules to enter the airways to deliver their benefits.
 Oils such as Tea tree, bergamot and Eucalyptus are said to be beneficial.

 If you don’t have a diffuser try adding a few drops of essential oil diluted in a carrier oil to your bath water and relax.

 Always use therapeutic-grade essential oils.